akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/FMR1-means.png">
 </p>

 FMR1 appears to be more statistically significant on transcript level.
-In fact, if we query our table of ```gene_results```, it does not appear in even the top 30.
+In fact, if we query our table of ```results_genes```, it does not appear in even the top 30.
 To some degree, we can verify this through our plots; in the side-by-side comparison between males and females on the gene level, there is no clear perceptual distinction or "winner" between the two - if anything, the males seem to have slightly warmer colors across the board.
 But on the transcript level, we have two fairly compact boxplots where the median of the females approaches the maximum of the males.
 However, of the three genes we've examined the evidence for so far, FMR1 is certainly the least compelling; I don't think our data reasonably delineates FMR1 as a candidate for differential expression the same way that it does for PNPLA4 and ATP6AP2.

 Lastly, let's look at a gene that is known to be expressed differentially and *did* show up on our list with a q-value < 0.05 cutoff: XIST.
 According to our reference article for this project, XIST is known to be more highly expressed in females than males.
 We can verify this quickly by producing a boxplot similar to those done above.